Devanthakudu (1960 film)

-Devanthakudu is a 1960 Indian Telugu-language fantasy comedy film directed and produced by C. Pullayya.
+Devanthakudu is a 1960 Indian Telugu-language fantasy action comedy film directed and produced by C. Pullayya.
 The film stars N. T. Rama Rao and Krishna Kumari, with K. V. S. Sarma, S. V. Ranga Rao, Kanta Rao, Kalyanam Raghuramayya, Peketi Sivaram, P. Hemalatha and Mohana in supporting roles.

-Devanthakudu is a remake of the 1958 Bengali film Jamalaye Jibanta Manush, itself based on a play with the same title by Dinabandhu Mitra, one of the top Bengali dramatists of the nineteenth century.
+Devanthakudu is a remake of the 1958 Bengali film Jamalaye Jibanta Manush, itself based on a play with the same title by Dinabandhu Mitra.
 Devanthakudu was simultaneously filmed with its Tamil version Naan Kanda Sorgam with a largely different cast.
 The film released on 7 July 1960 and became a commercial success.

 Plot

 Sundaram is a stage actor.
 He falls in love with Meenakshi, the daughter of a miserly rich man Bhadrayya who dislikes Sundaram.
 Bhadrayya fixes his daughter's marriage with an aged billionaire over his wife's protests.
 Meenakshi and Sundaram marry in secret with the help of his friends.
 Bhadrayya enters with his goons and drags his daughter home while his goons brutally assault Sundaram.
 Meenakshi jumps into a river to commit suicide.
 Crestfallen, Sundaram repents that he was responsible for her death.

 While Sundaram sleeps on a veranda, Yama's men, unable to find the address of a dead man, take Sundaram instead with them to hell, the abode of Yama.
 Sundaram finds his bull there and by unleashing it on Yama, he occupies his throne, promotes Vichitragupta, rewrites Yamaloka's constitution, and also takes the opportunity to search for Meenakshi with the help of Narada, who takes him to Vaikuntha, the abode of Vishnu and Lakshmi, and to Indraloka, the heaven where he finds Meenakshi.
 With Vishnu and Lakshmi's blessings, Meenakshi is brought to life and Sundar, and the two return to Earth.
 Bhadrayya relents and accepts Sundar as his son-in-law.